fastlane/fastlane/fastlane/docs/Codesigning/CommonIssues.md

 This error can have a lot of reasons, some things you should try:

 - Verify your Keychain is valid and you don't have an expired WWDR certificate using [this guide](Troubleshooting.md#keychain)
-- Verify both your certificate and provisioning profile are valid
+- Verify both your certificate and provisioning profile are valid in both your Keychain and on the Apple Developer Portal (Check out [Troubleshooting.md](Troubleshooting.md) for more information)
 - If you're using [gym](https://fastlane.tools/gym), try using the `use_legacy_build_api` flag to fallback to the Xcode 6 build API
 - Follow the other steps of [Troubleshooting.md](Troubleshooting.md)